 This article explains the different regulatory bodies that oversee medtech products within the European region, their roles in the market clearance processes, and a full list of relevant country-specific authorities.

 A Competent Authority belongs to the government of a Member State of the European Union (EU) and is responsible for transposing the requirements of European regulations into national legislation.
 There is an umbrella group called the Competent Authorities for Medical Devices (CAMD) that is responsible for improving communication and collaborative work between these competent authorities, and increasing the surveillance of medical devices on the market.
-All competent authorities work together in the CAMD network to support patient safety and facilitate the implementation and the enforcement of the regulations on medical devices and in vitro diagnostic devices.
+All of the competent authorities work together in the CAMD network to support patient safety and organize the implementation and the enforcement of the regulations on medical devices and in vitro diagnostic devices.

 A medical device that has been approved for the market will bear a “CE mark” which indicates that it meets the basic requirements for safety and effectiveness under European law.
 In addition, The Commission assigns a 4-digit code to each Notified Body, with the purpose of uniquely identifying each company that acts as a Notified Body.
 The codes range from 0001-2900, and they must be placed below the CE Mark on the product and/or it’s packaging, and on the user manual.